cos301-2019-se/Botti-Oluwatosin/README.md

 **Project Overview**

-Retro Rabbits current claims process is slow and tedious, requiring the employee to keep all their slips until the first Friday of the month in order to make any claims.
-The aim of this project is to improve this claims process by creating an android application that will be used to scan either an odometer for fuel claims or a slip for other claims.
+Retro Rabbits current claims process is slow and tedious.
+The aim of this project is to improve the fuel claims process by creating an android application that will be used to scan odometer readings for fuel claims.

-The image scanner will extract the relevant information from the scanned image, do the necessary calculations and store this information.
-Then on the first Friday of the month, the employee will simply send all their stored claims.
+The image scanner extracts the relevant information from the scanned image, do the necessary calculations and store this information.
+Then the employee will simply send all their stored claims to a database in the cloud from where the information can be prepared for submitting fuel claims to Retro Rabbit.

 **SRS Document:**
 <a href="https://github.com/cos301-2019-se/Reformed-Rabbit-Requisitions-Routine/blob/master/src-old/Documentation/Demo%201.pdf" target="_blank">SRS Document</a>